yeti-switch/doc/docs/en/yeti-ui-rtd.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Outgoing Registrations are used for monitoring of current status ****TODO****
  masking Yeti and simulate client procedure (SIP Registration).
 Registrations are presented in equipment registrations.
-This is only current state
+This is only current state.
 It is possible to filter records by :ref:`Node <nodes>`.

 **Outgoing Registration**'s attributes:
 ```````````````````````````````````````